 Verdun inaugurates its new drying tower

-On November 5, we had the pleasure of inaugurating our new whey drying tour on Verdun factory.
+On November 5, we had the pleasure of inaugurating our new whey drying tower on Verdun factory.
 After several years of work and an investment of 45 million€, the new tour was finally inaugurated.
 In operation since January 2020, this inauguration day marks the conclusion of 5 years of modernization works.

 A new tower equipped with the latest drying technologies